insertmike/sem/use-cases/use-case-8.md

-# USE CASE: 8 Delete an employee's details
+# USE CASE: 8 All the cities in a continent organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to delete an employee's details so that the company is compliant with data retention legislation.
+As a Developer I want to produce a report of all the cities in a continent organised by largest population to smallest.
+So that I can see which countries are in the top N of the most populated in a continent.

+---

-### Scope
+### Scope </h3> Organisation

-Company.
+---

-### Level
+### Level </h3> Primary task

-Primary task.
+---

-### Preconditions
+### Preconditions </h3> Database contains all of the country data.

-We know the employee's details to delete.
-Database contains current employee details.
+---

-### Success End Condition
+### Success End Condition </h3> A report is available for the organisation.

-The employee's details are deleted.
+---

-### Failed End Condition
+### Failed End Condition </h3> No report is produced.

-The employee's details remain in the database.
+---

-### Primary Actor
+### Primary Actor </h3> Organisation.

-HR Advisor.

-### Trigger

-An employee's details need to be deleted.
+---

+### Trigger </h3> A request for country information of all cities in the continent in descending order by population to sent to organisation.

+---

 ## MAIN SUCCESS SCENARIO

-1. An employee's details need to be deleted.
-2. HR advisor captures employee's details.
-3. HR advisor deletes employee's details.
+1. Organisation requests city information in the continent (desc. order by population)
+2. Developer extracts current city of the continent information.
+3. Developer provides report to organisation.

+---

 ## EXTENSIONS

-3. **Employee details do not exist**:
-    i.
-HR advisor doesn't have to do anything.
+None.

 ## SUB-VARIATIONS